SNH48Live/KVM48/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f FROM_, --from FROM_
-                        starting day of date range
+  -h, --help            show this help message and exit -f FROM, --from FROM  starting day of date range
-  -t TO_, --to TO_      ending day of date range
+  -t TO, --to TO        ending day of date range
   -s SPAN, --span SPAN  number of days in date range --dry                 print URL & filename combos but do not download --config CONFIG       use this config file instead of the default